 The Canon G11 is a good camera with built-in features similar to a DSLR in a compact form.
 It includes a hot shoe for professional flash, a 10 megapixel sensor for better high ISO performance, a 5x zoom, RAW mode image quality, and an articulating LCD screen.

-Here is a Canon g11 photo sample of fall foliage taken in October of 2012.
-If you include objects tat are both close and far from your viewpoint in your composition, it creates depth in your photo and gives the viewer's eye a path to follow when looking at the photo.
+APERTURE CONTOL.
+Use a small lens opening like f/8 to make sure everything is sharply focused.
+If you include objects that are both close to and far from your viewpoint in your composition, it creates depth in your photo.
+This gives the viewer's eye a path to follow when looking at the photo.

 The rule of thirds is a good guideline-There are no rules in photography that can't be broken-to use when shooting fall landscapes.
 In the photo composition above the grass provided a visual base and an element in the photo to contrast with the colors of the trees.

 In the photo below, I intentionally shot the table a little off center to give the photo an overall balance and also to create 3 fairly equal areas of green to contrast with the red foliage in the background.

 I titled this page Canon g11 photo sample fall foliage because that's really all this simple post is about, a few nice sample images for you to enjoy, plus a few general tips on shooting fall foliage with a point and shoot camera like the G11.
 It was a nice warm day early in the fall, overcast but still a pleasant day to be outside and photograph the Fall foliage.